coursera-dl/coursera-dl/README.md

 Troubleshooting
 ---------------

-* If it's finding 0 sections, you probably have a bad cookies file.
-Re-login to the site with your browser, copy the cookie file and try again (step 3 & 4 above).
-(Use -l listing.html and then examine that file -- if it's the non-logged-in page then this is definitely your problem.)
+* If it's finding 0 sections, you most likely have an invalid cookies file.
+  * Most likely your cookies are expired.
+This can happen very quickly.
+    Try recreating your cookes.txt by logging in and re-copying the cookie file. (step 3 & 4 above).
   * If you get the error: "ValueError: need more than 1 value to unpack", the process or text editor you used to copy the cookie.txt probably converted the tabs to spaces.

-Tested on:

-  * Ubuntu/Python 2.6.5
-  * Win7/Python2.5
+* Please try the steps above (recreating your cookies.txt) before you post an issue or email me.

 Contact
 -------
 Send any questions, comments, or problems to:
 John Lehmann: first last at geemail dotcom or [@jplehmann]

 *For the record, I do not like this "GitHub Flavored Markdown" (GMF) flavor at all!!*